Team-1280-Training/Unit-4/README.md

 The game ends when the player gets the number, or when the player uses all ten guesses. \
 A win message is printed for a win, and for a loss, a lose message including the random number is printed.

-After the game ends, the user may choose to play again (new game) or not (exit program).
+After the game ends, the user may choose to play again (new game) or not (exit program), without having to restart the program.

 The random number generator for an `int` from `1` to `1000` inclusive is provided for you. \
 Use the expression `randomNumber()` to get one: